Content management product guide¶

 With taxonomy you can create tags or keywords within a tree structure and assign them to content items.
 This way you can classify content and make it easier for end users to find the content they need, or browse and view content from a category that suits them best.

-Access control
+Access control¶

 When your Ibexa DXP instance has multiple contributors and visitors, administrators can give them access to different areas of the website and different capabilities.
-It is done by creating Roles, with each role having a different set of permissions, the most fitting example being the content/edit permission limited to an Articles/BookReviews/Historical subtree of the Content Tree.

-In the next steps, after you create User groups, you’d assign Roles to these groups, and add individual users to each of such groups.
+In the next steps, after you create user groups, you’d assign roles to these groups, and add individual users to each of such groups.
 For more technical information about permissions and limitations, see Permission use cases.

 There are, however, mechanisms to control access to content with even more convenience.

-You can divide your Content Tree into nominal parts to better organize it.
-Once you have defined sections, for example, Media or Forms, and assigned them to content items, you can decide which Roles have access to which Section of the tree.
+You can divide your content tree into nominal parts to better organize it.
+Once you have defined sections, for example, Media or Forms, and assigned them to content items, you can decide which roles have access to which section of the tree.

-Object states
+Object states¶

-User segments
+User segments¶

-Although segments are not meant to classify content, they could fall into this category, because their role is about targeting users, and not controlling their access to content.
+Although segments aren't meant to classify content, they could fall into this category, because their role is about targeting users, and not controlling their access to content.
 With segments, you can reach specific groups, or categories, of visitors with specific information about content or products that could be of their interest.
 For example, you can build Pages that contain different recommendations, depending on who is visiting them.

-How to get started
+How to get started¶

 Since content management is an ongoing process, and, in your implementation, you might prefer focusing on other areas of configuration, the order of operations below is by all means conventional.